keranrong/CppND-Capstone-Snake-Game/README.md

 <img src="SnakeGame_anno.JPG.png" width="350"/>

 In this fork version of the Snake Game Capstone project, I added wall blockers: the snake will die when it hit the walls.
-There is no wall at the beginning of the game and the number of wall blockers will be increased by 1 whenever the snake gains extra 5 scores.
+There is no wall at the beginning of the game and the number of the wall blockers will be increased by 1 whenever the snake gains extra 5 scores.

 ## Dependencies for Running Locally
 * cmake >= 3.7